How Much Yeast is in One Package?

 Yeast and baking powder are both leavening agents, but they work in different ways and are typically used in different types of baked goods.

 Yeast is a live microorganism that ferments the sugars in the dough, producing carbon dioxide and alcohol.
-This process takes longer than chemical leavening but creates a more complex flavor and texture.
+This process takes longer than chemical leavening but creates a more complex flavor and airy texture.

 Yeast is typically used in bread and other yeast-leavened baked goods.